Entanglement-assisted quantum speedup: Beating local quantum speed limits: Conclusion

 Beyond instantaneous rates of change, we expanded our method to apply to finite time intervals.
-This enabled us to formulate measurable two-time correlators to probe entanglement-assisted speedup in future experiments.
-We further rigorously proved that local contributions can be ignored when comparing speed limits although they generally produce local quantum coherence, as one expects.
-Beyond closed systems, we also generalized the methodology to open systems, leading to an additional additive contribution to our bounds.
+This gave measurable two-time correlators to probe entanglement-assisted speedup in future experiments.
+We further proved that local contributions can be ignored when comparing speed limits although they generally produce local quantum coherence, as one expects.
+Beyond closed systems, we also generalized the methodology to open systems, leading to an additional contribution to our bounds.

-Building upon the findings reported here, we might outline future research directions that are opened up by the concept of separable speed limits.
-For example, equations of motions were formulated that yield the propagation in time for broader kinds of manifolds, pertaining to other, more general notions of classicality \cite{SW20}.
+The concept of separable speed limits opens up questions for future research.
+Equations of motions were formulated that yield the propagation in time for broader kinds of manifolds, pertaining to other, more general notions of classicality \cite{SW20}.
 Therefore, different speed limits can possibly be derived to gauge the dynamic impact of other notions of quantum coherence beyond entanglement.
-Also, the general relation between the physical speedup studied here and the quantum advantage commonly considered in the context of quantum information processing---if and when established---would be highly insightful to connect physical notions with concepts from computational complexity.
-One can expect that our method also leads to the development of tailored quantum technologies which can optimize the gained quantum speedup caused by entanglement up to its physical limits.
-Lastly, on a technical note, we derived upper bounds.
-Also, those are tight bounds for the concrete instances we studied.
-If these bounds can be improved in other cases, however, is an open problem for future studies, too.
-This question particularly pertains to couplings to either individual or joint bath systems \cite{B02}.
+Also, the general relation between the physical speedup studied here and the quantum advantage commonly considered in the context of quantum information processing---if and when established---would connect physical notions with concepts from computational complexity.
+Finally, on a technical note, we derived upper bounds of separable speeds, and those are tight bounds for the concrete instances we studied here.
+If these estimates can be improved in other cases, however, is currently not clear.
+This question particularly pertains to couplings to either individual or joint bath systems \cite{B02}, which shall be investigated in the future.